 5. The heart is 2 feet long and weighs 25 pounds.
 It beats 170x/minute and has two times the blood pressure of humans.

-Hulka was born June 16th, 2014 at Binder Park Zoo to experienced mom Makena.
+Hulka was born June 16th, 2014, at Binder Park Zoo.
 As a calf, Hulka was very shy, but he has since formed a great bond with his keepers and is even the star trainer of the herd!
 Hulka will voluntarily pick up all four feet for hoof trims and also participates in voluntary blood draws if the need arises.
-Though he is still quite shy around new people and large groups, Hulka is beginning to love visiting the Twiga feeding deck and can be identified by the spot on his right shoulder that looks like a clock set to 9:00.
-When not at the feeding deck, Hulka can usually be found hanging out with his sister, and best friend, Kijana.
+Hulka loves visiting the Twiga feeding deck and can be identified by the spot on his right shoulder that looks like a clock set to 9:00.

 Rukiya is one of our adult female giraffes here at Binder Park Zoo.
-She was born on October 24th, 1997 at the Columbus Zoo and Aquarium.
-She came to Binder Park in November of 1998.
+She was born on October 24th, 1997, at the Columbus Zoo and Aquarium.
+She came to Binder Park Zoo in November of 1998.
 She is the second oldest giraffe here at the zoo and has been here at Binder Park Zoo longer than any of our other giraffes.
-Rukiya takes some time to warm up to people but once she does she forms very close bonds with her keepers.
-On exhibit, you will usually see her reaching as high as she can to get leaves off the trees.
+Rukiya takes some time to warm up to people, but once she does, she forms very close bonds with her keepers.
+In her habitat, you will usually see her reaching as high as she can to get leaves off the trees.
 Some of her favorite trees to browse on are sassafras and maple.
-She loves eating romaine at Twiga so make sure you come to the zoo to visit her!
+She loves eating romaine at Twiga, so make sure you come to the zoo to visit her!

-Cece was born at Houston Zoo on June 8th, 1997 and came to Binder Park Zoo in May of 1999 when Wild Africa opened.
+Cece was born at Houston Zoo on June 8th, 1997, and came to Binder Park Zoo in May of 1999 when Wild Africa opened.
 Cece is highly food motivated and is the first one at the feeding deck every morning.
 She loves to eat romaine, but don’t try to touch her face; she does NOT like that!
-She has a very calm personality and we can always count on her to encourage the others onto exhibit in the summer.
+She has a very calm personality, and we can always count on her to encourage the others into the habitat in the summer.
 We identify Cece from the other giraffes by her lighter coloring.
 Her brown spots on her chest have white spots in them.